 When it comes to starting martial arts as an adult, there are many choices that can all be suitable.
 It’s important to decide why you’re interested in learning martial arts to help make a decision that will serve you over the long run.

 MMA training is another interesting choice.
 This martial art does focus on competition and draws from many different martial arts.
-Jiujitsu, kickboxing, and wrestling are all part of MMA training.
+Jiujitsu, kickboxing, boxing, and wrestling are all part of MMA training.
 It also gets students into sparring fast, which is key to learning how to stay calm in real-life situations, making MMA training a good option for beginners seeking self-defense training.

 Fun, Exploration, and Novelty

-There are several martial arts that are little known but are interesting.
+There are several other martial arts, that are little known but are interesting.
 Kendo is the Japanese art of sword fighting.
 Does it have a lot of real-world practical uses?
 Perhaps not, unless you are planning on living your life like an anime character.
 What Kendo is practical about offering is a way to deeply enter the Japanese culture and mindset.

 Aikido is another less practiced martial art that’s also from Japan.
 The plus side to Aikido is that the philosophy behind it is about using a minimal amount of force and harm to your opponent; as such, it’s a very gentle martial art to begin learning.